jonnycomes/design-patterns-course-materials/README.md

 Each subdirectory contains:
 - A worksheet (PDF)
-- C++ starter code for the exercises
+- Relevant C++ starter code for the exercises

 ---